openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 ## Installation

-Model Downloader and other automation tools can be installed as part of the OpenVINO™ Development Tools  Python package or from source.
+Model Downloader and other automation tools can be installed as part of the OpenVINO™ Development Tools Python package or from source if you need the latest changes.
 To install the tools from the package, go to the [OpenVINO™ Development Tools PyPI page] (https://pypi.org/project/openvino-dev/) and follow the instructions.

 To install the tools from source:

 1. Install Python (version 3.6 or higher), [setuptools](https://pypi.org/project/setuptools/):

-2. Install [openvino-dev](https://pypi.org/project/openvino-dev/) Python\* package to obtain Model Optimizer and other tools:
+2. Install [openvino-dev](https://pypi.org/project/openvino-dev/) Python\* package to obtain Model Optimizer and Post-Training Optimization Toolkit:

 ```sh
 pip install openvino-dev